 Select whether servers that connect to this environment are part of a cluster.
 LCS provides additional tools in clustered environments that help you manage the cluster.
 For example, clustered environments show cluster-specific metrics, and fix packs apply to all cluster nodes.
 There are a few things to keep in mind if you set the environment as clustered:

 - You can’t change this setting after creating the environment.

 - Each clustered environment can only support nodes that belong to a single cluster.
 To connect a different cluster’s nodes, you must create a separate clustered environment exclusively for those nodes.

 truein any servers that connect to a clustered environment.

 Select whether the environment allows elastic subscriptions.
 Elastic subscriptions let you register an unlimited amount of servers.
 This is critical for auto-scaling situations in which servers are created and destroyed automatically in response to demand.
 Elastic environments are also useful for bringing additional servers online on a temporary basis for any other purpose, such as business continuity planning.
 For more information, see the documentation on elastic subscriptions.
 Also note that you can’t change this selection after creating the environment.

-Enable the LCS services you want to use with servers that connect to this environment.
-The following services are available:
+Enable the LCS service you want to use with servers that connect to this environment.
+The following service is available: